 35. Landmark Texas Court Decision That Helps Protect Families

-Under Texas Code of Criminal Procedure Article 17.01 – Definition of Bail, bail is defined as security given by the accused that they will appear before the court to answer the criminal accusation against them.
+Under Texas Code of Criminal Procedure Article 17.01, bail is defined as a form of security provided by a defendant to guarantee they will appear in court to answer criminal charges.

 A bail bond is a written agreement guaranteeing the defendant will appear in court.